MT737/AccountTrackerV2/README.md

 ### Overview
 This is a simple ASP.Net Core web application making use of Entity Framework and Entity Framework Identity.
 I'm building and updating the application as a personal exercise.
 As such, it should not be utilized by anyone for the storage of sensitive and required data.
-Data will not be persisted into perpetuity.
+WARNING!
+Data will not be persisted into perpetuity and the site is not SSL/TSL protected.

 ### Immediate Tasks
 1. ~~Add sorting to Accounts, Categories, and Vendors indexes.~~ 9/26/2020